A gluten-free diet involves excluding foods that contain the protein gluten, including wheat, rye and barley.

-Focus on eating plenty of whole, unprocessed, gluten-free foods like fruits, veggies and lean proteins.
+Focus on eating plenty of whole, unprocessed foods like fruits, veggies and lean proteins.

 Summary A gluten-free diet can provide many health benefits, especially for those with celiac disease.
 It may help ease digestive symptoms, reduce chronic inflammation, boost energy and promote weight loss.

 Despite having a variety of health benefits, a gluten-free diet can have some downsides.

 Here are a few negative effects of a gluten-free diet: